tesseract-robotics-packaging/opw-kinematics-feedstock/README.md

 Installing opw-kinematics
 =========================

-Installing `opw-kinematics` from the `tesseract-robotics` channel can be achieved by adding `tesseract-robotics` to your channels with:
+Installing `opw-kinematics` from the `tesseract-robotics/label/labels/dev/indv` channel can be achieved by adding `tesseract-robotics/label/labels/dev/indv` to your channels with:

 ```
-conda config --add channels tesseract-robotics
+conda config --add channels tesseract-robotics/label/labels/dev/indv
 conda config --set channel_priority strict
 ```

-Once the `tesseract-robotics` channel has been enabled, `opw-kinematics` can be installed with `conda`:
+Once the `tesseract-robotics/label/labels/dev/indv` channel has been enabled, `opw-kinematics` can be installed with `conda`:

 ```
 conda install opw-kinematics